ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Courage is exciting.
 It pushes to act beyond what one believes is possible.
 So get excited by the challenge and push yourself beyond what you think is possible.

-**Role Models**: Jocko Willink, Super Saiyan Blue - Son Goku, Bounce Man - Monkey D Luffy, Byan Mode - Naruto, Batman
+**Role Models**: Jocko Willink, Super Saiyan Blue - Son Goku, Bounce Man - Monkey D Luffy, Byan Mode - Naruto, Batman, James Bond

 ## Team Work